exercism/docs/building/tooling/test-generators.md

 There are two possible starting points when implementing a Test Generator for an exercise:

-1. The exercise is new and doesn't yet have any tests
+1. The exercise is new and thus doesn't have any tests
-2. The exercise already exists and has existing tests
+2. The exercise already exists and thus has existing tests

 ```exercism/caution
 If there are existing tests, implement the Test Generator such that the tests it generates do not break existing solutions.